yashsharma0558/Mutalk/README.md

    - Mutalk seamlessly integrates with various communication devices commonly used by mute and deaf individuals.
    - This integration ensures accessibility and convenience, allowing users to leverage their preferred devices for effective communication.

-4. Speech-to-Text and Text-to-Speech Functionalities:
-   - Mutalk includes speech-to-text and text-to-speech functionalities to facilitate communication between mute, deaf users, and the general population.
-   - Mute individuals can input text which is then converted into spoken words, while deaf users can receive spoken words as text, ensuring inclusivity in everyday interactions.

-5. Future Integration with Gemini for Sentence Completion and Recognition:
+4. Future Integration with Gemini for Sentence Completion and Recognition:
    - In future developments, Mutalk aims to integrate Gemini technology for enhanced communication.
    - Gemini's sentence completion and recognition capabilities will further improve the efficiency and accuracy of communication for mute and deaf users, promoting inclusivity and accessibility.